Keeping your home when in prison

 If your home is left empty

 You may need to let your landlord know that you're away in case they think you've left your home permanently.

-It's usually an illegal eviction if a landlord changes the locks but they may have a defence to if they believe you're no longer living there.
+It's usually an illegal eviction if a landlord changes the locks.
+But the landlord may have a defence if they believe you're no longer living there.

 Council or housing association homes

-Leave furniture and possessions in your property to show you intend to return home at the end of your sentence.
+Leave furniture and possessions in your home to show you intend to return at the end of your sentence.